 - Check the colour of the blood like brown, dark or bright red.

 - See a doctor after 24 hours.

-If in 2nd or 3rd trimesters, see a doctor immediately.
+- If cramping, dizziness, or in 2nd or 3rd trimester, see a doctor immediately.

 Coping with Bleeding During the First Few Weeks of Pregnancy

 - Sex: Pregnancy hormones make the cervix drier causing blood vessels to rupture easily.
 It also has a higher blood supply now.
 Transvaginal ultrasound or PAP smear can cause it, too.

 - Implantation bleeding: Fertilization occurs in the fallopian tubes.
 When the fertilized egg travels down the tube and attaches itself to the wall of the uterus, some bleeding might occur for some women.